Akashpatel-18/FullStack-WatsappClone/README.md

 ```

-To run the application got to the frontend folder and run the following command:
+To run the application go to the frontend folder and run the following command:

 ```
 npm run dev